Abertillery Tin Works, Station Road, Abertillery.

 In 1869 the Abertillery Tin Works were in the hands of Mr J. Pearce and known as the Abertillery Tin Plate Co.
 Mr J. Pearce went bankrupt in the same year of 1869.

 In November 1870 the Star of Gwent newspaper reported that Mr John Matthews had rolled iron at a weight of 3cwt hundred-weight without any break or damage to the piece.
 On the 1871 census Mr Matthews a tin works labourer lived with his wife Sarah? and family at Matthews Houses, Abertillery close to the Golden Lion Inn on what is now Castle Street.

 Major Phillip Samuel Phillips.

 In 1872 after the bankruptcy of Mr Pearce, the tin works were purchased by Mr P. S. Phillips.
-Major Phillip Samuel Phillips also owned the Coedcae Tilllery Coal Levels (where upper Arael View is now) and used the coking ovens on site to supply the tin works (the coking ovens were close to where the Rose Heyworth Millenium School is now).
-Major Phillips was a keen cricket supporter and gave the Abertillery Cricket Club use of his land at Glandwr to use as their ground, this ground was later purchased by a housing company to build Glandwr Street.
+Major Phillip Samuel Phillips also owned the Coedcae Tilllery Coal Levels (where upper Arael View is today) and used the coking ovens on site to supply the tin works (the coking ovens were close to where the Rose Heyworth Millennium School is today).
+Major Phillips was a keen cricket supporter and gave the Abertillery Cricket Club use of his land at Glandwr (called Captains Field) to use as their ground, this ground was later purchased by a housing company to build Glandwr Street.

-In 1876 the tin works had 6 rolling mills in operation.
+In 1876 the tin works had six rolling mills in operation.

-In 1893 the tin works had 9 rolling mills in operation.
+In 1893 the tin works had nine rolling mills in operation.